coleyr/PaintedLake/content/posts/a-good-time-and-an-unpleasant-meal.md

 ---
-title: A good time and an unpleasant meal
+title: 'A good time and an unpleasant meal'
 date: 2019-03-25
 tags: ['Cole', 'The Portrait of Ellory', 'Coley Angel']
 ---